 Cash

-If a commercial client has it, cash can be an excellent way to purchase a solar system.
+If a commercial client has it, cash can be an excellent way to purchase solar panels for commercial buildings.
 This eliminates interest payments, and clients can put that money to work, reducing operating costs.

-Calculating Payback Period for Solar Panels on Commercial Buildings
+Calculating Payback Period for Solar Panels for Commercial Buildings

 Solar design software will often estimate the solar payback period, but it is also possible to crunch the numbers.